KREMLIN TIDE

 9:30 P.M.

 Anastasiya imagined the congregational roar “as the sound of many waters” from the Book of Revelation and the millions who died in Stalin’s Great Purge in 1930’s Soviet Union.
 Not that she knew about the latter.
-She was not in mother's thoughts yet.
-Her grandmother, Natalia Prinkolova, God rested her soul, told tales of horror from pre-World War II dictator’s reign as ‘Man of Steel.’
+She was not in mother’s thoughts yet.
+Her grandmother, Natalia Prinkolova, God rested her soul, recounted tales of horror from pre-World War II dictator’s reign as ‘Man of Steel.’
 She imagined countless families who wept and could do little else to help loved ones.
-She recently came to know Jehovah as God of love and mercy.
-She long since knew no such thing existed in former Soviet Union.
+Anastasiya recently came to know Jehovah as God of love and mercy and long since knew no such thing existed in former Soviet Union.

 The predominately Caucasian mass choir of about sixty men and mostly women arrayed themselves in silk red robes with black and white trim along the sleeves.
-Amidst the wooden pews, the choir led sitting and standing worshipers to fill the upper and lower level sanctuary with vocals and hands lifted in praises to God.
+Amidst the wooden pews, the choir led sitting and standing worshipers to fill the upper and lower-level sanctuary with vocals and hands lifted in praises to God.
 Those hands included her French Manicured ones.
-She was amongst an estimated 5,000 in attendance at one of Metro Atlanta’s Mega-Churches during the first Sunday service of the month, which designated the Holy Communion ceremonies.
+She was amongst about 5,000 in attendance at one of Metro Atlanta’s Mega-Churches during the first Sunday service of the month, which designated the Holy Communion ceremonies.
 That was morning service.

-Due to Georgia’s summer swelter her tanned winter, soft, smooth and light bronze skin often prompted members to remark she should be in pictures.
+Because of Georgia’s summer swelter, her tanned winter, soft and light bronze skin often prompted members to remark she should be in pictures.
 Hollywood or Madison Avenue?
 Both far cry from Mother Russia and the winter winds that whistled Siberian Dixie.

 She wore a vanilla silk scarf over her straight and thick shoulder length brunette hair, a silk yellow button-down blouse, blue slacks with a whip-thin blue leather belt to keep them up and strapped, yellow open-toed Donna Karan’s exposed her French Pedicure.
-At times, she felt the lusty eyes of men and jealous eyes of women.
+She felt the lusty eyes of men and jealous eyes of women.
 If they had a problem with her, it was their problem.
-God loved her as she was, He loved them as they were and that she learned was unconditional love.
+God loved her as she was.
+He loved them as they were and that, she learned, was unconditional love.

-She greeted those who looked her way and asked God to enable her to greet those who did not look her way too.
+She greeted those who looked her way and asked God to enable her to greet those who did not look her way, too.
 She missed Svetlana, one of her best friends.
-They usually sat together to worship when she was not busy, but she decided to be homebody tonight.
+They usually sat together to worship when she was not busy, but she was homebody tonight.
 However, she saw other Russian immigrants.
 She engaged in small talk with them.
-They talked mostly about God and new opportunity in this country.
+They talked mainly about God and new opportunity in this country.
 After some hour and a half passed, she decided time to go too.

 She stepped through the multiple glass double doors with church address, phone number, cross, dove insignias on all of them, and out into the night.
 This was Georgia winter, but not Russian Georgia winter, she chuckled to self.

-The last congregate in the church parking lot, she deep breathed the night air, closed her eyes and smiled.
+Now the last attendee in the church parking lot, she inhaled the night air, closed her eyes and smiled.
 She entered her pearl white Jaguar XJ8 in a far corner space immersed in darkness, gripped the steering wheel and again and again thanked God for a new life.
-She promised God to be as the Bible said, “a vessel unto honour...” and “meet for the master’s use.”
+Anastasiya promised God to be, as the Bible said, “a vessel unto honour...” and “meet for the master’s use.”
 She devoted herself to America’s Christianity as she had to Soviet Union’s Communism.
-Like professional sports, she was traded to a new team; a better team too.
-She vowed to help whomever she could help, whenever she could help and in any way she could help.
+Like professional sports, she joined to a new team; a better team, too.
+She vowed to help whomever she could help whenever she could help and in any way she could help.

-She inserted the key and started the Jaguar when a hand pounded on her driver side window.
+Anastasiya inserted the key and started the Jaguar when a hand pounded on her driver side window.
 Wide-eyed with mouth agape, she jerked her upper body sideways toward the passenger seat with hands before her face in a defensive posture.
 She viewed an elderly white woman who smiled through tar and nicotine-stained teeth.
 Anastasiya saw she held an unlit cigarette in one hand and looked for her to fill the other one.
-The elderly woman motioned for her to roll the window down.
-Still a bit shaky, Anastasiya acquiesced.
+The older woman motioned for her to roll the window down.
+Anastasiya did.
 The mature woman stuck her face inside the car close enough to bang heads.
-That forced Anastasiya to revert in defense once more.
+Anastasiya backed away in defense once more.

 “Be a dear and gimme some cigarettes.”